sn91/Flet-Development-VM/README.md

 This projects helps you to provide a reproducable virtual environment for the development of flet apps.
 It creates a Ubuntu 24.04 Desktop Virtual machine with Vagrant and VirtualBox.
 Setting up all Flet dependencies like Flutter and Poetry to be ready for use.
 This has been a part of my work at HolyPoly as Systems Engineer \(Working Student\).
 HolyPoly gave me permission to put this work under an Open Source license.

-1. Install Vagrant and VirtualBox.
+## Requirements
+* Vagrant 2.4.1
+* VirtualBox 7.0

 ## Setting Up the VM